 Richard Ngo is an associate in the Banking & Specialty Finance Group at Cassels.
-Richard’s practice focuses on corporate and commercial law, including representing lenders and borrowers involved in domestic and cross-border lending transactions, and corporate reorganizations.
-Richard’s experience also includes corporate financings, mergers and acquisitions, and cross-border insolvencies and restructurings.
+Richard’s practice focuses on corporate and commercial law, including representing lenders and borrowers involved in domestic and cross-border lending transactions, equipment and acquisition financings, and corporate reorganizations.
+His experience also includes corporate financings, mergers and acquisitions, and cross-border insolvencies and restructurings.

 Richard’s representative experience includes acting as counsel to: